DanielMazurkiewicz/WebAI/README.md

  - Pipes without property "to" pipe simply to next layer

  Properties summary:
+  - **domain** property defines a domain for operations (??and activation functions??) in ml model, default: "core"
   - **name** property defines a name for layer or pipe
-  - **type** property defines a special type for given layer or pipe, available options: standard, lstm-n, lstm-p, gru.
-Where "n" stands for "normalized", and "p" for "pseudo"
+  - **type** property defines a type of operator for given layer or pipe, available options for core ml: neurons, lstm-n, lstm-p, gru.
+Where "n" stands for "normalized", and "p" for "pseudo".
+Extended operations sets might require defining aditional properties.
   - **activation** property defines an activation function for neurons in given layer or pipe
   - **pipes** property defines a list of pipes for given layer
   - **connections** property defines a way that nurons from given pipe/layer are connected to predecessing neurons